McShelby/reveal-themeoverride/README.md

 # ThemeOverride

-A [reveal.js](https://github.com/hakimel/reveal.js/) plugin to override the themes of reveal.js and highlight.js with an URI query parameter or from inside of your configuration.
+A [reveal.js](https://github.com/hakimel/reveal.js/) plugin to easily change themes of reveal.js and its syntax highlightning.

-URI parameter come in handy if you just want to try out new themes without editing your presentation file.

-Configuration parameter are useful if you have further plugins installed like [AltMode](https://github.com/McShelby/reveal-altmode) to toggle between different themes during your live presentation.

 ## Installation